Oncology Support Programs for Patients and Their Families

 For more information, call our oncology dietitian at 229.584.5458.

 Archbold offers inpatient and outpatient palliative medicine services for residents of Thomas County and the surrounding areas who have received a cancer diagnosis.
 Palliative care focuses on providing relief from the symptoms and stress of cancer.
-The goal is to improve quality of life for both the patient and the patient’s family.
+The goal is to improve the quality of life for both the patient and the patient’s family.

 Our palliative medicine team works with patients’ doctors to provide an extra level of care to help patients manage side effects while they are also receiving treatment.
 Palliative care is available for patients of all ages at any stage of cancer.